arrivendell/visualizer/README.md

   --host HOST           Name of the host to which metrics will be sent --port PORT           Port number to which metrics will be sent --env ENV             current environment
-  --use-udp             Set a flag to use UDP instead of TCP connections to
+  --use-udp             NON USABLE YET (Set a flag to use UDP instead of
-                        the metric service
-  --clear-data          Set the flag to force a clear of metrics before
-                        inserting the new ones.
+                        TCP connections to the metric service) --clear-data          Set the flag to force a clear of metrics before inserting the new ones.
 ```